How Often To Empty Your Menstrual Cup

 How Often Should I Empty My Menstrual Cup?

 Some menstrual cup brands and regulatory bodies recommend the maximum wear time before emptying your cup is 8 hours.
-In general across menstrual cup users the consensus is you should empty every 10-12 hours as an absolute maximum.
+In general across menstrual cup users the consensus is how often you change your menstrual cup depends on several individual factors but you should empty every 10-12 hours as an absolute maximum.

 If your periods are heavy or the first few days are heavy than you will need to empty your menstrual cup more frequently to prevent leaks of menstrual blood.